 As an institution, WVACS actively promotes research.
 The facilities are made available to scientists, including graduate students who have lived in the fieldstations for months at a time.
 Students can now apply for grants too.
 As a part of this process, we attempt to encourage and support the collection of important speleological information as well as its dissemination through publications and newsletters.

-Maxwelton Sink Cave continues to yield footage and reached 11.93 miles in early 2015.
+Maxwelton Sink Cave continues to yield footage and virgin passages.
+The cave reached 13.39 miles in 2017 after the discovery of a large river passage.
 Much remains to be surveyed and the cave is moving up the U.S. long cave list.
+Click to view Map Sheet 10.

-The Dry Cave survey has now hit 5.70 miles.
-The cave is - despite the name - wet, but possibly the most decorated cave in the area.
-Recent finds include softball-size aragonite bushes.
+The Dry Cave (click name to see working map) survey has reached 6.24 miles.
+The cave is - despite the name - wet, but possibly the most decorated and coldest cave in the area.